henriqueinonhe/use-debug-concurrent/README.md

 If you want to dive deeper into concurrent rendering or how this hook works, check [this article](https://blog.codeminer42.com/everything-you-need-to-know-about-concurrent-react-with-a-little-bit-of-suspense/#debugging-concurrent-rendering).

+You can check a live demo here: https://stackblitz.com/edit/react-wzwn93

 ## Installation

 ```sh